 Organization.
 It’s key to any business, and wholesaling houses is no different.
 I am not disillusioned at all.
-I struggle A LOT with organization.
-Sometimes, I wish I was Type A and had color-coded binders for everything, and knew exactly where everything was at any given time, but I’m not.
+I struggle A LOT with real estate organization.
+Sometimes, I wish I was Type A and had color-coded binders for organizing real estate folders and other things.
+And I wish I knew how to store real estate files so I knew exactly where everything was at any given time, but I’m not.
 YET.

 Organization is a learned skill, so if you’re not there yet don’t fret!
 (The incredibly handsome author of this post isn’t there yet either, and if there’s hope for him there’s hope for you too!)

 I’ve experimented with all sorts of methods for organizing my time, my business, and my life.
-I still haven’t found one that’s stuck yet, but I thought I would do a quick rundown of the latest tactic I’m trying.
+I still haven’t found one that’s stuck yet, but I thought I would do a quick rundown of the latest real estate organization tactic I’m trying.
 I call it: The Nickname Calendar.

 Can you guess what kind of tasks I’m doing on Mondays?
 That’s right!
 Marketing!
 Basically, my Mondays will be filled with analyzing campaign data, reviewing the numbers my VA is putting into our Dank Analytics sheet (if you don’t know what that is, you’re missing out.
 Get a MOB membership).